Naiv07/Zomato-Bengaluru-Analysis/README.md

 # Objective

+Problem: Business owners and investors are prioritizing location, cuisine and pricing decisions based on intuition rather than a clear analysis.

 In this project, I have analyzed the data for online food orders that consists various stages:

-1. Extracted the data from Kaggle datasets and loaded the data into a local directory for further analysis.
+1. Extracted dataset of Zomato to observe which areas are suitable for opening new restaurants and their favourable cuisines.
 2. Modeled the data into a presentable format using Python on VS Code.
 3. Using cleaning methods, I removed inconsistent data points for cleaner execution.
 4. Generated observations and graphs.